remix-run/remix-website/data/posts/fog-of-war.md

 <img alt="Route tree showing the initial manifest with Fog of War enabled" src="/blog-images/posts/fog-of-war/tree-2.png" class="m-auto w-4/5 border rounded-md shadow" />

-As we hydrate (render) the UI client side, we'll encounter a handful of outgoing link to other routes that are currently unknown to the manifest:
+As we hydrate (render) the UI client side, we'll encounter a handful of links to other routes that are currently unknown to the manifest:

 <img alt="Route tree showing destination links rendered on the current page" src="/blog-images/posts/fog-of-war/tree-3.png" class="m-auto w-4/5 border rounded-md shadow" />